danfuzz/samizdat/doc/samizdat-0-lib/list.md

 a value out of range), then this returns the original list as the result.

+#### `listFilter(function, list) <> list`

+Processes each element of a list using a filter function, collecting the results into a new list.
+The given function is called on each list element, with two arguments, namely the element's index (zero-based) and value.

+If the function returns void for any given call, then no item is added for the corresponding element.
+This means the size of the result may be smaller than the size of the argument.

 #### `listForEach(function, list) <> !.`

 Calls the given function on each element of the given list.